bulletmark/cdhist/README.md

 ## Default Options

+There are 2 alternatives to set default cdhist options:

+1. Set options in startup configuration file.
+2. Set options in shell initialization code.

+It's merely personal preference which you choose.

+### Set Options in Startup Configuration File

 You can add default options to a personal configuration file `~/.config/cdhist-flags.conf`.
 If that file exists then each line in the file will be concatenated and automatically prepended to your command